flnews_post_proc

 GROUP_SIGS

-CONTENT: A newsgroup or regexp per line, followed by a colon, a space and a String.
+CONTENT: A newsgroup or regular expression per line, followed by a colon, space, and string.

 CUSTOM_HEADERS